timisted/TIMongoose/README.markdown

     [engine setSslCertificateFilePath:[[NSBundle mainBundle] pathForResource:@"cert" ofType:@"pem"]];
     [engine startMongooseOnPortsInString:@"8080, 443s"];

+The example iPhone application doesn't provide a certificate, so you'll need to generate your own.

 ###Data Providers
 You'll need to provide at least one data provider in order to serve requests to the server.
 At present, TIMongoose includes a file-based data provider to serve pre-existing html and image files, and a selector-based data provider, which will call methods based on requested routes, to generate responses.
 Let's look at the file-based data provider first.